wangchning/vocabulary/Vocabulary.md

 - If you are wrong then, a fortiori, so am I.
 - If he can afford a luxury yacht, then a fortiori he can afford to pay his debts.

+### acknowledgment
+If you look at the acknowledgements section of a book, it tells you who helped the author: writers give acknowledgment to editors, agents, friends, family, teachers, people they interviewed, and anyone else who helped them while writting.

 ### alienate
 - The teacher often insulted Maria.
 His rude behavior began to alienate the other students, who had once thought of him as a friend.